fl4p/Fugu2/README.md

 - Current sense on the battery side (less noise, can detect bat reverse current)
 - Low-side current sensing because it supports up to 60V battery voltage (for 16s lifepo4 48V batteries)
 - Backflow switch on battery side (bat eFuse if sth goes wrong, can safely handle a short of the high-side switches)
-- Backflow switch powered by charge pump from the HS gate driver (no extra DC-DC)
+- Backflow switch powered by bootstrapping charge pump from the HS gate driver (no extra DC-DC)
-- Much higher 4 A gate drive current (previously 130mA and 1.4 A) to reduce switching losses
+- Much higher 4 A gate drive current (previously 130mA and 1.4 A) to reduce switching losses (TI UCC21330)
 - Introducing RC snubber circuit to reduce EMI and MOSFET voltage stress
-- TVS protection circuit
+- TVS protection circuit to protect internal power supply
 - off-board 3.3V and 12V power-supply
 - USB break-out and off-board programmer (ESP PROG Header)
 - Improved voltage and current sense PCB Design (voltage divider & filter caps close to ADC)